d2l-ai/d2l-en/chapter_reinforcement_learning/mdp.md

 The goal in reinforcement learning is to find a trajectory that has the largest *return*.

-Think of the situation when the robot continues to travel in the gridworld without ever reaching goal location.
+Think of the situation when the robot continues to travel in the gridworld without ever reaching the goal location.
 The sequence of states and actions in a trajectory can be infinitely long in this case and the *return* of any such infinitely long trajectory will be infinite.
 In order to keep the reinforcement learning formulation meaningful even for such trajectories, we introduce the notion of a discount factor $\gamma < 1$.
 We write the discounted *return* as
 $$R(\tau) = r_0 + \gamma r_1 + \gamma^2 r_2 + \cdots = \sum_{t=0}^\infty \gamma^t r_t.$$

 Note that if $\gamma$ is very small, the rewards earned by the robot in the far future, say $t = 1000$, are heavily discounted by the factor $\gamma^{1000}$.
 This encourages the robot to select short trajectories that achieve its goal, namely that of going to the green house in the gridwold example (see :numref:`fig_mdp`).
 For large values of the discount factor, say $\gamma = 0.99$, the robot is encouraged to *explore* and then find the best trajectory to go to the goal location instead of simply *rushing out* of the current location.